|

 - Fluid: Ensure adequate hydration and K, Mg replacement.
 Ensure at least 2-3 L per day (more depending on diarrhoea output).

-- General care: Remember patients are at risk of low albumin, neutropenia, sepsis, ileus, pseudo-obstruction, prolonged illness or even death so careful, daily review essential
+- General care: Remember patients are at risk of low albumin, neutropenia, sepsis, ileus, pseudo-obstruction, prolonged illness or even death so thorough daily reviews are essential

-- History to include other SACT toxicities (risk of damage to rest of GI tract and skin – manage nausea/ mucositis /sepsis/hand-foot syndrome according to local guidelines)
+- History of other SACT toxicities (risk of damage to rest of GI tract and skin – manage nausea/ mucositis /sepsis/hand-foot syndrome according to local guidelines)

 - Assessment of fluid balance status (BP, pulse etc) and signs of systemic infection.